kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 policy per each workload.
 - Pod Level Disruption: Pods can be disrupted as normal, regardless of belonging to the Workload.
 - Workload Level Disruption: Standalone disruption of pods is not possible and the Workload should be disrupted as a whole.
-E.g. by creating an EvictionRequest that has `.spec.target.wokloadRef` set.
+E.g. by creating an EvictionRequest that has `.spec.target.podGroup` set.
 - Partial Workload Disruption: A workload can consist of multiple groups of pods (e.g. leaders and workers).
 Each group may want to handle disruption differently.
 We could add a disruption policy